-Gastrazyme (Gastrointestinal Support w/Vitamin U) -- 90 Tabs
+Gastrazyme (Gas and Bloating Support w/Vitamin U) 90 Tabs

 Gastrazyme (Gastrointestinal Support w/Vitamin U) from Biotics Research Corp.